 The bridges throughout the parklands have been designed with flooding overflow in mind.
 The balustrades have a purpose-designed mechanism to ensure the balustrades fold in the event of a flood, therefore not caching debris which could force the bridge to overturn.

-This is an ordinary water cleansing set of ponds, and in order to make it a bit more attractive, the Landscape Architect (Clouston) designed a large concrete blade wall.
-To break up the concrete surface, Clouston designed a coreten panel ‘Dragonfly’ cut into it which we detailed, manufactured and installed.
+This is an ordinary water cleansing set of ponds, and in order to make it a bit more attractive, the Landscape Architect (CLOUSTON) designed a large concrete blade wall.
+To break up the concrete surface, they also designed a core-ten panel with a ‘Dragonfly’ cut into it which we detailed, manufactured and installed.

 This bespoke bridge support frame was designed for 2 reasons.
 The first was structural – to allow the individual spans of the bridge to be shorter than they would with a standard upright support.
 Therefore, making the bridge structure lighter.
 And secondly, aesthetic.
 The Lake area needed a pop of colour, and this services that well.